CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_products.rst

 Cubes not obeying any of these two sets of criteria were considered “bad”.
 Using these conditions we defined for all cubes 0, 1 and 2 a subset of good and OK cubes.
 Cube 3 in all cases follows the quality designation of cube 2.

-Figure 5 shows the noise histograms and a representative channel map and position velocity slice for each of the three quality categories.
+:numref:`qa_overview` shows the noise histograms and a representative channel map and position velocity slice for each of the three quality categories.

 Whether a cube is part of the data release is determined by the quality criteria of the corresponding continuum image.
 This is described in more detail in the document “Released processed data products”.
 The quality of each cube and the metrics used to determine that quality are included in the VO table describing the released HI observations (see "User interfaces").